-18. The court in its remand order identified three areas of concern that it had with our December 2000 order: the proper method of measuring of cost changes, whether statistical outliers should be used in determining industry cost changes, and whether changes in net plant should be used to determine industry capital costs for determining return on investment and income taxes.
+18. The court in its remand order identified three areas of concern that it had with our December 2000 Order: the proper method of measuring of cost changes, whether statistical outliers should be used in determining industry cost changes, and whether changes in net plant should be used to determine industry capital costs for determining return on investment and income taxes.
 The court pointed out that, in each instance, the Commission had strayed from its court-approved methodology contained in Order No. 561 without providing adequate justification for the modifications.

 19. The first issue was whether the Commission had erred in using a "floating weighted average" to measure cost changes during the five-year period extending from 1995-through 1999 rather than using any of the methods discussed by the Commission in Order No. 561.
 Those methods were to calculate the percentage cost change per barrel-mile for each firm and combine them in a simple average (unweighted average).
 Another would be to combine the firm barrel-mile costs in an average weighted by volume (fixed weighted average).
 Another would be to take the median of the distribution (median).
 The court stated that Order Nos.
 561 and 561-A substantially relied on a study that reported the results of all three of these methods, as well as a composite figure that combined these three methods.
-The change in the court had approved in AOPL I.
+The change in the composite for each of the periods considered was fairly close to PPI-1, and this is what the court had approved in AOPL I.